-Bottom line, what do I think today, five years later, about my decision to move to Belize?
+Bottom line, what do I think today, six years later, about my decision to move to Belize?

 I’m happier than I ever was living in the States.
 I can honestly say I’m a truly happy person here.
 And I’d say that says it all.